brimarq/fcc-challenges-infosec-with-helmetjs/README.md

 # fCC Challenges: Information Security with HelmetJS

+## NOTE:
+This set of challenges uses two *different* starter/boilerplate repos.
+Starting with challenge #12, the second one is expected, even though NO NOTICE is given in the instructions to that fact.
+So, this is my attempt to keep both in this repo.
+Challenges #1-11 use the `helmet-challenges` branch, while the remainder use the `bcrypt-challenges` branch.

+## CHALLENGES:

 Helmet docs are [here](https://helmetjs.github.io/docs/).
 ### 1. Install and require Helmet.
 [Helmet](https://github.com/helmetjs/helmet) helps you secure your Express apps by setting various HTTP headers.
 Install the package, then require it.